County Route 111 (Suffolk County, New York): Unbuilt segments

 As suggested by its name, Port Jefferson–Westhampton Beach Road (CR 111) was intended to travel between Port Jefferson and Westhampton Beach, and connect to several highways via interchanges: the east end of CR 90, the west end of the cancelled extension of CR 105, and a cancelled northern extension of CR 55 (Eastport–Manor Road).
-As originally planned, CR 111 would have been a 21 mi highway extending from NY 25A and NY 347 in Port Jefferson Station to Montauk Highway in Westhampton Beach.
+As originally planned, CR 111 would have been a 21 mi highway extending from North Country Road (NY 25A) and NY 347 in Port Jefferson Station, to Montauk Highway (CR 80) in Westhampton Beach.
 In addition to being a convenient travel route, the routing would have been strategic, as well, as it was intentionally planned as a link between the deep-water port of Port Jefferson Harbor and the Calverton Naval Weapons Reserve Plant in Calverton to the former Suffolk County AFB in Westhampton Beach.

 As per the 1970 Nassau-Suffolk Regional Planning Board recommendation, CR 111 would be transferred to the New York State Department of Transportation (NYSDOT).
 This would have resulted in CR 111 being renamed as New York State Route 113.